State College, Pennsylvania: Events

+Library

+State College is served by the Schlow Centre Region Library.

 Sports

 State College is most known for Penn State Nittany Lions football, which draws over 100,000 fans to Beaver Stadium on home games.
-The borough is home to the State College Spikes, a minor league baseball team that is part of the New York–Penn League and plays their home games at Medlar Field at Lubrano Park, and Penn State baseball.
+The borough is home to the State College Spikes, a minor league baseball team that is part of the MLB Draft League and plays their home games at Medlar Field at Lubrano Park, and Penn State baseball.
+Penn State also has Division 1 teams in basketball, ice hockey, soccer, volleyball, and wrestling.

-Jeffrey Field

-Jeffrey Field is a soccer stadium in State College that hosts the Penn State Nittany Lions women's soccer and Penn State Nittany Lions men's soccer teams.
-Address is University Drive at East Park Avenue.

-Rec Hall
+The Lemont Ducks play at the Community Field in State College.
+The team is a part of the Centre County Baseball League, Pennsylvania's oldest amateur baseball league, which began in 1932.

 Rec Hall is a field house located on the University Park campus of the Pennsylvania State University.
 It was opened on January 15, 1929, and remains in use.
 It is home to the Penn State Nittany Lions women's and men's volleyball teams, and Penn State Nittany Lions wrestling.
 Rec Hall has a banked indoor track of approximately 257 yards around, or roughly 6.85 laps per mile.

-Pegula Ice Arena

 Pegula Ice Arena is a 6,014-seat multi-purpose arena in University Park, on the campus of Penn State University, which opened October 11, 2013, to replace the 1,350-seat Penn State Ice Pavilion.
 The facility is located on the corner of Curtin Road and University Drive near the Bryce Jordan Center.

-Beaver Stadium

-Beaver Stadium is an outdoor college football stadium in University Park, on the campus of Pennsylvania State University.
-It is home to the Penn State Nittany Lions, who have competed in the Big Ten Conference since 1960.
-Beaver Stadium has an official seating capacity of 106,572, making it the second largest stadium in the Western Hemisphere and fourth largest in the world as of 2022.

-Rothrock State Forest

-The Nittany Mountain Biking Association (NMBA) is active at maintaining and adding trails throughout the local state forest.
-There are miles of trails through Rothrock State Forest for the purposes of mountain biking and hiking.